galaxyproject/training-material/topics/climate/tutorials/earth_system/tutorial.md

 To access those data you can use the ({% tool [Copernicus Data Space Ecosystem](https://usegalaxy.eu/root?tool_id=interactive_tool_copernicus_notebook) %}) tool.

-For more information follow the tutorial related to it called ({% link [Sentinel 5P data visualisation](topics/climate/tutorials/sentinel5_data/tutorial.html) %}).
+For more information follow the tutorial related to it called [Sentinel 5P data visualisation]({% link topics/climate/tutorials/sentinel5_data/tutorial.html %}).

 Once you get into the Jupyterlab go in the left pannel in `samples > openeo > Sentinel_3.ipynb `.
 Yhis way you have an example on how to get Sentinel 3 data.